haosulab/SAPIEN/docs/source/tutorial/rendering/depth_sensor.rst

     :dedent: 0
     :lines: 90-95

-One important differences between camera and ``sensor`` is that while mounted camera will only take picture of an RGB image, ``sensor`` will take another pair of infrared images, which will be used to compute depth.
+One important differences between camera and ``sensor`` is that while camera will only take picture of an RGB image, ``sensor`` will take another pair of infrared images, which will be used to compute depth.
 After calling ``take_picture``, the RGB image and infrared images will be saved within ``sensor``.
 We can take a look at them by calling ``sensor.get_rgb`` and ``sensor.get_ir``: